 - Read with Me

-We can provide mentors for ABLEPaws members before visiting a facility, so you are confident and have someone to walk you through a visit and introduce you to the facility staff.
-The ABLEPaws members meet every other month to share their adventures, celebrate victories with our pets and in our families, and listen to guest speakers who are always inspiring and help us serve our facilities better.
+We can provide mentors for Pet Partners of Central Arkansas members before visiting a facility, so you are confident and have someone to walk you through a visit and introduce you to the facility staff.
+The Pet Partners of Central Arkansas members meet every other month to share their adventures, celebrate victories with our pets and in our families, and listen to guest speakers who are always inspiring and help us serve our facilities better.

 BOARD OF DIRECTORS

-The board of ABLEPaws meets monthly with meetings for the General Membership every other month.
+The board of Pet Partners of Central Arkansas meets monthly with meetings for the General Membership every other month.
 The General Membership Meetings are dinner meetings at local restaurants.
 They include a short business meeting and an Educational program.
 This provides an opportunity to network with other Pet Partners and to assist new teams in getting started.

 Provides leadership and support to Board and all Members.

 As Group Administrator, Mary oversees all aspects of the group and provides leadership for the group coordinators and members.
 Mary has been a Pet Partners® team since 2011 with her English Springer Spaniel, Hobie.
-She says “The work we do with Pet Partners® and ABLEPaws brings me personal fulfillment and brings Hobie pure joy.
+She says “The work we do with Pet Partners® and Pet Partners of Central Arkansas brings me personal fulfillment and brings Hobie pure joy.
 He gets so excited when he sees the vest he wears to visit and dances until he is in the car.”
 This team visits at Arkansas Children’s Hospital, Our House Homeless Shelter, and many independent events.
 Mary and Hobie became a HOPE Crisis Response Team in 2015.
-I look forward to helping ABLEPaws become an even more important part of our community.
-In her other life, Mary was an educator in the public schools for 35 years before retiring to care for aging parents and devoting more time to work with ABLEPaws and Pet Partners®.
+I look forward to helping Pet Partners of Central Arkansas become an even more important part of our community.
+In her other life, Mary was an educator in the public schools for 35 years before retiring to care for aging parents and devoting more time to work with Pet Partners of Central Arkansas and Pet Partners®.

 Serves as the contact person for facilities with existing animal assisted intervention programs and those requesting program development.
-Teaches Pet Partner Handler Course.
-Manages Skills Practice to coordinate with Handler Courses and Evaluations.
+Teaches Pet Partner Handler Workshops.

 Georgann began as a Pet Partners Handler in 1996.
 And is now also Instructor and Evaluator.
-Standard Poodle, Edge, is her 5th and current Pet Partners.
-In addition to Pet Partners visits, Edge is “co-therapist” in Georgann’s Social Work Private Practice and “assistant instructor” at UALR Graduate School of Social Work when Georgann teaches the elective “Animal Assisted Therapy in Social Work Practice”.
-They also participate in Agility “for fun.
+Labrador Retriever Yeti is her seventh therapy dog and current Pet Partner.
+In addition to Pet Partners visits, Yeti is “co-therapist” in Georgann’s Social Work Private Practice and “assistant instructor” at UALR Graduate School of Social Work when Georgann teaches the elective “Animal Assisted Therapy in Social Work Practice”.
+Yeti loves to dock dive.
 She says, “The human-animal bond is such an important force in our society that it is an honor to practice and share about it in so many ways.”

-Georgann and her husband Ben, also a Pet Partners member, live with Edge and their other two dogs, Terrier “Benji” mix, Hank and Cardigan Corgi, Scout.
+Georgann and her husband Ben, also a Pet Partners member, live with Edge and their other two dogs, Terrier “Benji” mix, Hank and Cardigan Corgi, retired Pet Partner therapy dog, Scout.
 They have a “blended” family of six grown children and nine grandchildren so life is “busy” but fun.
-In June, 2014 Georgann and Edge became a HOPE Animal Assisted Crisis Response team.

 Manages all financial matters for the group, as requested by the Advisory Council.